mohitsinghs/dotfiles/README.md

 ## Install

-To install most of the things
+To install most of these

 ```bash
 curl -fsSL sh.mohitsingh.in | bash